BRIXTOL/mcss/readme.md

 Below is an example using [rollup-plugin-scss](#) which allows us to pass transpiled code to postCSS via its `processor` field.
 If you are not processing SASS/SCSS files then you can use the [rollup-plugin-postcss](#) plugin and add the `mcss.postcss()` method to the `plugins[]` field.

+**IMPORTANT**

+The plugin assumes you are operating in rollup's watch mode.
+If you are bundling for production (not in watch mode) and you have not generated any mappings then you will need to execute 2 builds.
+The first build will create the mappings and the 2nd will apply them.

+> Ensure that you do not have `clean` set to `true` if building for production as for every build call the created mappings will be removed.

 <!-- prettier-ignore -->
 ```js
 import mcss from '@brixtol/mcss';